denyspoltorak/metapatterns-website/metapatterns/content/analytics/architecture-and-product-life-cycle.md

 +++
 weight = 3
-title = "Architecture and product life cycle" description = "Architecture of a software project evolves over its lifetime.
+title = "Architecture and product life cycle" description = "The architecture of a software project evolves over its lifetime.
 It starts monolithic, transforms into Layers and Services, then merges back to a Monolith." images = ["/diagrams/Conclusion/Lifecycle-4.png"] [sitemap] priority = 0.5